 Advertise Lake Vacation Rentals

-The junction of Tonto Creek and the Salt River saw the beginning construction of Roosevelt Dam in 1903.
-A number of major floods slowed construction progress in 1905.
+The junction of Tonto Creek and the Salt River were the center of construction of Roosevelt Dam in 1903.
+Some major floods slowed construction progress.
 Roosevelt Dam was completed in 1911, providing water storage for the Salt River Project, flood control for the Salt River Valley, and hydropower generation.
-The dam contributed more to the settlement of Central Arizona than any other dam in the state.
+The dam contributed more to the settlement of central Arizona than any other dam in the state.

-Copyright © 2007-2013 Lakelubbers LLC.
+Copyright © 2007-2015 Lakelubbers LLC.
 All Rights Reserved.